craigargh/cfg-python/lesson_plans/session_5.md

 # Session Title: Files, Pip and APIs

-Session No: ???
+Session No: 5

 ## Learning Objectives:

 By the end of this session students will be able to:

-- Write programs that read and write to files
+- Create programs that read and write to files
 - Explain the purpose of the pip package manager
 - Gather data using web APIs